dylandavis9/fsdb-recreation-signup/index.md

 # Date: Friday, January 28, 2022

-You can check it out if they're come out as new avaiable sign-up activites for Freshmen/Sohopmore or Juniors/Seniors/Apartment
+You can check it out if they're come out as new avaiable sign-up activites for Freshmen/Sohopmore or Juniors/Seniors/Apartment.
+Once if you see avaaible to sign up below "button" which one you will be in Freshmen/Sohopmore or Juniors/Seniors/Apartment?

 You can use the [editor on GitHub](https://github.com/dylandavis9/fsdb-recreation-signup/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.